 Anyway, I had a good time with Bruno in the park.
 It was his first hanami after all.
 I still couldn’t believe we are reunited here in Japan after almost 2 years.
 He came all the way from Manila, Philippines in May 2017 just to be with me.
 I am very thankful for those people who helped me with the process of bringing him here.
 I might write another blog for that. 😉

 The bicycle behind me is owned by someone else.
 This is called the mama chari, a Japanese slang term that literally means “mom’s bike”.
 It has a cute basket in which you have probably seen in a lot of animes, and child seats either at the back (which is common) in front or both.
 Surprisingly, it served as a charming piece in the background along with the breathtaking cherry blossoms.

 I don’t know what it is like in other countries but here in Japan, you can drink at the park while appreciating the beauty of nature.
 Two gentlemen behind Bruno were casually talking about their private lives, perhaps reminiscing about the past, all while drinking their favorite beer.

 Bicycles are parked everywhere.
 People are not afraid their belongings will get stolen.
 It was completely safe.
 It was serene.
-This place was like a safe haven where you can unwind, live at the moment, feel the warm breeze, and forget your problems for a while.
-As if sitting here will take away your worries, lessen the burden you are carrying and makes you hopeful that any stress you might be feeling is temporary, like how the season changes.
+This place was like a safe haven where you can unwind, live in the moment, feel the warm breeze, and forget your problems for a while.
+As if sitting here will take away your worries, lessen the burden you are carrying, and makes you hopeful that any stress you might be feeling is temporary, like how the season changes.